Here is everything you need to know about UYEGP

 The subsidy provided by the state government generally amounts to 25% of the project cost of starting a manufacturing, services, or business enterprise.

-The UYEGP interest rate depends on the repo rate set by the RBI.
-So, it may change depending on the RBI’s monetary policy decisions.
+The UYEGP interest rate is determined based on the repo rate fixed by the RBI.

 Category |